henriquesposito/authenticity_performances/README.md

 data, codes, models, or figures, please cite:

 Sposito, Henrique.
-“Radiating Truthiness: Authenticity performances in politics in Brazil and the United States”. *Political Studies* (2024)
+“Radiating Truthiness: Authenticity performances in politics in Brazil and the United States”. *Political Studies* (2024): 1-25.

-### Addditional Materials

-For additional information on the data collection, cleaning, and other replication materials please request access to the Authenticity Performances Private repository on GitHub.